-EMT -IV ONLY AEMT EMT-I Paramedic

-- 1. Rescue or primary vascular access device when peripheral IV access not obtainable in a patient with critical illness defined as any of the following: - A. Cardiopulmonary arrest or impending arrest - B. Profound shock with severe hypotension and poor perfusion - C. Hypoglycemia with severe symptoms (e.g. unresponsive) and no venous access - 2.
+- EMT -IV ONLY AEMT EMT-I Paramedic - Rescue or primary vascular access device when peripheral IV access not obtainable in a patient with critical illness defined as any of the following: - A. Cardiopulmonary arrest or impending arrest - B. Profound shock with severe hypotension and poor perfusion - C. Hypoglycemia with severe symptoms (e.g. unresponsive) and no venous access - 2.
 Utilization of IO access for all other patients requires base station contact (NOT indicated for EMT-IV)

 - 1. Site of choice typically proximal tibia.
 Other sites such as distal femur or humeral head may be considered based on clinical presentation if authorized by agency Medical Director after completion of appropriate training. - 2.
 Clean skin per agency approved aseptic technique. - 3.
-Place intraosseous needle perpendicular to the bone. - A. For infants less than 6 months consider manual insertion of needle rather than powered device to avoid puncturing through both sides of the bone. - 4.
+Place intraosseous needle perpendicular to the bone. - A. For infants who measure gray or pink on the length-based tape (less than 6 months), insert needle manually.
+Do not use powered device which increases risk of puncturing through both sides of the bone. - 4.
 Follow manufacturer's guidelines specific to the device being used for insertion. - 5.
 Entrance into the bone marrow is indicated by a sudden loss of resistance. - 6.
 Flush line with 10 mL saline.
 Do not attempt to aspirate marrow - A. IO infusion is very painful.
-If the patient is conscious, administer lidocaine for pain control before infusing fluids or medications. - 7.
+If the patient is conscious, consider lidocaine for pain control before infusing fluids or medications. - 7.
 Secure line - A. Even if properly placed, the needle will not be secure.
 The needle must be secured and the IV tubing taped.
 The IO needle should be stabilized at all times. - 8.
 Observe for signs of limb swelling, decreased perfusion to distal extremity that would indicate a malpositioned IO catheter or other complication.
 If limb becomes tense or malperfused, disconnect IO tubing immediately and leave IO in place. - 9.
 A person should be assigned to monitor the IO at the scene and en route to the hospital. - 10.
 Do not make more than one IO placement attempt per bone. - 11.
 Do not remove IO needles in the field. - 12.
 Notify hospital staff of all insertion sites/attempts.